Pregnancy puts extra strain on thyroid function.

 It doesn’t make a lot of sense, but this is the data that we are left with and we have to sort it out.

-My personal recommendation and feeling, based off of treating hundreds of people, is that a healthy and normal TSH is probably much closer to 1.0 in the nonpregnant state.
+My personal recommendation and feeling, based on treating hundreds of people, is that a healthy and normal TSH is probably much closer to 1.0 in the nonpregnant state.

 With that in mind, I feel that using much tighter reference ranges for the TSH, especially during pregnancy, is warranted.

-You can find these tighter reference ranges below for the TSH:
+You can find this tighter reference ranges below for the TSH: